booyouon/quickbooks-payment/README.md

 var qbo = new QuickBooks(consumerKey,
                          consumerSecret,
                          oauthToken,
-                         oauthTokenSecret, // false for OAuth 2.0
+                         false, // no token secret for oAuth 2.0 realmId,
-                         realmId,
+                         false, // use the sandbox?
-                         refreshToken, // needed for OAuth 2.0
+                         true, // enable debugging?
-                         oauthversion, // 2.0 if OAuth 2.0
+                         null, // set minorversion, or null for the latest version '2.0', //oAuth version
-                         false, // don't use the sandbox (i.e. for testing) true); // turn debugging on
+                         refreshToken);

 var card = {
       name: 'Brad Smith',